 About Bruce Arnold

 Bruce Arnold is a writer and journalist.
-He has published twenty-three books and he works as the Chief Critic of the Irish Independent, writing about art, theatre, music and politics.
+He has published twenty-three books and is former Chief Critic of the Irish Independent, writing about art, theatre, music and politics.
 He was born in London, educated in the Cotswolds and then went to university in Dublin, reading Modern Languages.
 He is a Fellow of Trinity College.
 In 2003 he was made an Officer of the British Empire; the honour, bestowed by Queen Elizabeth, was for services to journalism and to Anglo-Irish relations.
 He earned a Doctorate of Letters from University College, Dublin, part of the National University of Ireland.
 He is also a Fellow of the Royal Society of Literature and an honorary academician of the Royal Hibernian Academy.

 He is the author of twenty-three books.
 His first was A Concise History of Irish Art, published by Thames and Hudson in 1969 and still in print.
 The latest translation of the book was into Japanese.
 It was the first, and is the only comprehensive outline of Irish art, from prehistoric artefacts to the present day.